luckymouse11/project-3/README.md

 <img width="925" alt="p3-recipeshow" src="https://user-images.githubusercontent.com/88091835/143427365-5be5c172-d1fe-42f9-a5f9-3168f1606b04.png">

 ### Add a Recipe
 Where users can add their own recipes using a form.
-They can select from a number of key ingredients that will in turn show the total environmental impact as a recipe.
+They can select from a number of key ingredients that will in turn show the total environmental impact of a recipe.

 <img width="466" alt="p3-addrecipe" src="https://user-images.githubusercontent.com/88091835/143428692-1590da6e-9c4d-4e9c-98eb-b14ed39e960b.png">